Henry Pottinger: Early life

-Henry Pottinger was born at his family estate of Mount Pottinger in Ballymacarrett, County Down, Ireland, on 3 October 1789.
-He descended from the Pottingers of Berkshire, an old English family with a branch that settled in Ireland in the 17th century.
+Henry Pottinger was born at his family estate of Mount Pottinger in Ballymacarrett in the north of County Down in Ulster, the northern province in Ireland, on 3 October 1789.
+At the time of his birth, all of Ireland was part of the British-ruled Kingdom of Ireland.
+An Ulster Protestant, he was descended from the Pottingers of Berkshire, an English family by origin with a branch that had settled in Ulster during the Plantation of Ulster in the seventeenth century.
 He was the fifth son of Eldred Curwen Pottinger and his wife Anne.
 They had three daughters and eight sons.
 His nephew was also named Eldred Pottinger.
 Henry attended the Belfast Academy until the age of 12.
 In 1803, he left for India to join the East India Company's maritime service, but in the following year joined the Company's military service as a cadet instead.
 He studied local languages in Bombay and became an assistant teacher.
 On 18 September 1806, he was made an ensign and promoted to lieutenant on 16 July 1809.

 India

-Pottinger explored the lands between the Indus and Persia, travelling in disguise as a Muslim merchant and studying local languages, under the orders of Sir John Malcolm.
+Pottinger explored the lands between the Indus and Persia, traveling in disguise as a Muslim merchant and studying local languages, under the orders of Sir John Malcolm.
 In 1809, he served as a lieutenant in the Third Anglo-Maratha War.
 In 1810, he and Charles Christie undertook an expedition from Nushki (Balochistan) to Isfahan (Central Persia) disguised as Muslims.
 Christie went north to Herat and then west while Pottinger went west across two deserts to Kerman and Isfahan where they rejoined.
 The expedition was funded by the East India Company to map and research the regions of Balochistan and Persia because of concerns about India being invaded by French forces.
 It would be 100 years before another European took this route, and Pottinger rose to the rank of Colonel.
 Pottinger later became Resident Administrator of Sindh in 1820.
 He later held the same post in Hyderabad.

 He was made a baronet when he returned to England in 1839.